 Bear-skin fescue flowers in summer and can spread vegetatively or by seed.
 Old plants tend to spread outwards while dying back in the centre of the tussock.

-Before removing this species, cut off all seed heads, bag them and place in landfill.
+Before removing this species, cut off any seedheads and dispose of them.
 Dig up and remove adult plants, any fallen seed and any soil containing seed around the plant.
-Place this material in landfill.

 See Using herbicides for more information.